vinicioslc/adb-interface-vscode/README.md

 # TODO

-- [ ] easy test and mockable terminal interface
+- [x] easy test and mockable terminal interface
-- [ ] unit tests in everywhere
+- [ ] unit tests in everywhere 100% Code Coverage
 - [ ] more easy architecture and easy to extend features
+- [ ] clean arquitecture for every module